ibm-cloud-docs/app-configuration/ac-snapshots.md

 {: #ac-snapshots}

 Snapshots are a way to capture the current configuration of my app or environment and sync the modified config set back to my config git repo.
-This can help us in rollback. troubleshooting, or audit. {{site.data.keyword.appconfig_short}}
+This can help us in versioning, application bootstrapping, rollback. troubleshooting, or  audit {{site.data.keyword.appconfig_short}}.
 Every snapshot configuration will have the collection and environment id associated with it, along with this user can provide their github details where they would like to promote their configurations.
 {: shortdesc}